-Instructions: Complete this form for EACH approved course of less than 100 hours.
-EXCEPTION: Curricula for which a license or certificate are issued under the authority of another State Agency must only complete Form A (e.g., HHA; PCA; Security Guard, Waxing Technician, etc.), and must not be reported on this form.
+Instructions: Complete this form for EACH approved curriculum of less than 100 hours.
+EXCEPTION:Curricula for which a License or certificate are issued under the authority of another state agency must only complete Form A (e.g., HHA; PCA; Security Guard, Waxing Technician, etc.) and must not be reported on this form.